Battle of al-Qadisiyyah: Aftermath

-From this battle, the Arab Muslims gained a large number of spoils, including the famed jewel-encrusted royal standard, called the Derafsh-e-Kāveyān (the 'flag of Kāveh').
+From this battle, the Arab Muslims gained a large number of spoils, including the famed jewel-encrusted royal standard, called the Darafsh-i Kāwiyān (the 'flag of Kāwa').
 The jewel was cut up and sold in pieces in Medina.
 The Arab fighters became known as 'Ahl al-Qādisiyyah', or "Ahl al-Qawadis", and held the highest prestige among later Arab settlers within Iraq and its important garrison town, Kufa.

 Once the battle of Qadisiyya was over, Sa'd sent a report of the Muslim victory to Umar.
 The battle shook Sasanian rule in Iraq to its foundations but was not the end of their rule in Mesopotamia.
 As long as the Sasanians held their capital Ctesiphon, there was always the danger that at some suitable moment they would attempt to recover what they had lost and drive away the Muslims from Mesopotamia.
 Caliph Umar thus sent instructions to Saad that as a sequel to the battle of Qadisiyyah, the Muslims should push forward to capture Ctesiphon.
 The Siege of Ctesiphon continued for two months, and the city was finally taken in March 637.
 Muslim forces conquered the Persian provinces up to Khuzistan.
 The conquest was slowed, however, by a severe drought in Arabia in 638 and the plague of Imwas in southern Mesopotamia and the Levant in 639.
 After this, Caliph Umar wanted a break to manage the conquered territories and for then he wanted to leave the rest of Persia to the Persians.
 Umar is reported to have said:

 "I wish there were a mountain of fire between us and the Persians, so that neither they could get to us, nor we to them."

 The Persian perspective, however, was the polar opposite: one of great embarrassment, humiliation, and scorn.
 The pride of the imperial Sasanians had been hurt by the conquest of Iraq by the Arabs, and the Sasanians continued the struggle to regain the lost territory.
 Thus, a major Persian counterattack was launched and repulsed at the Battle of Nahavand, fought in December 641.

 After that, a full-scale invasion of the Sasanian Empire was planned by Umar to conquer his arch-rival entirely.
 The last Persian emperor was Yazdgerd III, who was killed in 651 during the reign of the Caliph Uthman.
 His death marked the end of the Sasanian royal lineage and empire.